jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-simplified-access-control-expression-in-text-code.md

 ### Admission

 I have tried to make a good setup of simplification rules, but I have not been able finish it.
 However, I do find it important to be picked up in the future, to make a clear set of terms, that more easily expresses access control situations.
-In this article I will lay out the ideas I already have about it, even though it is not finished yet.
+In this article I might lay out the ideas I already have about it, even though it is not finished yet.

 ### Leave out the inaccessible